Care instructions for bringing a home your new puppy. Please read, I promise it will be helpful !

 POTTY TRAINING ~ Take your pup out often in the first few days (1Xper hour) , if you can avoid an accident from the beginning your little angel will easily associate going potty with out side.
 If you watch their behavior closely you will be able to tell when they have to go.
 They will be unsettled and looking for a spot, perhaps spinning around.
 Get them outside quick if you see this behavior.
 Always praise them like they have just saved the world when they go potty outside.
 After your pup has been in their new home for a few days, you've taken them out often, your off to a good start with housebreaking, now you need to help them gain some control and help them be able to hold it in for longer periods of time.
 For instance if you are using a crate at night and you are getting them up around 2am to go potty, start making them wait till 2:30 for a couple of nights then 3, and so on.
 Before long they will be able to hold it in all night and during the day you shouldn't have to take them out so often.
 Pups get the ability to hold it in longer at 5 - 8 weeks old.

-Collars that snap on and adjust are great for identification Only, and the fact that they adjust will help because they grow so fast (something between 10-14" is a good start).
-These type of collars are not good for training and walks!!
+Collars that snap on and adjust are great for identification Only, These types of collars account for a lot of lost dogs when you connect a leash to it. .
+Dogs that are scared because of a noise or any situation, will back out of their collar.
+PLease DO NOT use these collars for walks, only for ID.
+An adjustable collar between 10-16 inches is good, because they grow so fast.
 Walking leads or choke chains (slip collars) with a leash are what you will need to walk your pup.
 If you use a snap on or regular collar they are going to learn to pull you on their walks!

-A small slip lead or loop lead like this Is, in my opinion the best thing to use to teach and train a pup to walk on a leash.
+A small slip lead or loop lead like this Is the best thing to use to teach and train a pup to walk on a leash.
 You could get a regular collar to keep on your angel all the time, then just slip on their lead for walks.

 After your little angel is trained with walking on a leash then a retractable leash can be used to give them a little more space to explore.